 Alain Pham is a French-trained chef and co-founder of Aiii House Saigon, whose culinary journey traces a meaningful arc between Saigon and Paris - blending personal heritage, classical training, and a deep commitment to cultural storytelling.

-Born in Vietnam to a Vietnamese–French family with no professional ties to the kitchen, Alain found his earliest inspiration in his grandmother’s rustic meals, simple yet profound flavors that sparked a lifelong dedication to gastronomy.
+Born in Vietnam to a Vietnamese - French family with no professional ties to the kitchen, Alain found his earliest inspiration in his grandmother’s rustic meals - simple, intuitive dishes that sparked a lifelong dedication to gastronomy.

-His return to Vietnam marked a turning point: a desire to reconnect with his roots and elevate Vietnamese cuisine with contemporary expression.
-As co-founder and Head Chef of Aiii House Saigon, he now leads one of the city’s most distinctive culinary spaces, where artistry, precision, and cultural memory converge.
+Returning to Vietnam marked a turning point: a desire to reconnect with his cultural roots and elevate Vietnamese ingredients through contemporary expression.
+As co-founder and Head Chef of Aiii House Saigon, Alain now leads one of the city’s most distinctive culinary spaces, where artistry, precision and cultural memory converge.

-For Alain, food is not just nourishment; it’s narrative.
-His approach blends classical French technique with Vietnamese heritage, reinterpreting traditional dishes with an open, inclusive spirit.
-Through each plate, he tells a story — one rooted in emotion, identity, and a deep respect for craft.
+For Alain, food is more than nourishment - it is narrative.
+His cuisine blends classical French training with Vietnamese heritage, reinterpreting tradition through an open and modern lens.
+Each dish carries a story - one rooted in identity, emotion and a deep respect for craft.